 Nissan Frontier owners have reported 33 problems related to automatic transmission (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Nissan Frontier based on all problems reported for the Frontier.

 The contact owns a 2007 Nissan Frontier.
 The contact stated that while driving 40 mph, the engine stalled without warning.
 The vehicle was taken to an independent mechanic.
 The technician diagnose that the radiator housing fractured which caused the radiator fluid to penetrate the transmission.
 The vehicle was not repaired.
 The manufacturer was made aware of the failure.
 The failure and current mileage was 125,000.